New Update: Boost Social Proof with Reviews & Automation

 To do this, navigate to the Fancy Fields section in the left-hand panel.
 Then click the Page Break field and drag it to your form.

-You should place the Page Break where you want your form to split.
+You can then put the Page Break where you want your form to split.

-Repeat those steps for every place where you want your form to break into another page.
+Repeat those steps for where you want your form to break into another page.
 After that, you can add additional fields to those sections to complete your form.

 You can create as many form pages as you like in WPForms.
-However, you mustn’t overwhelm your visitors.
+However, it would be best if you didn’t overwhelm your visitors.
 Try only to include requests for the information you most need.
 You can always collect more details later.

-Based on your business and website needs, you might wish to show a progress bar on your forms.
-Progress indicators tell users which stage they’re at in your form and how long is left until completion.
+You might wish to show a progress bar on your forms based on your business and website needs.
+Progress indicators tell users which stage they’re at in your form and how much time it will take to complete it.

 Since most people don’t like leaving things half-finished, showing users their progress is an excellent way to spur them into finishing and submitting your form.